chipchilders/migrate2cs/README_VMWARE.md

     - migrate - An array of VMs that are currently being migrated.
     - migrate_error - A boolean that tracks if the current migration has errors.
     - migration_timestamp - The timestamp associated with the last migration.
+    - active_migration - A boolean to specify if there is a migration currently happening.